-POLICY KBR16: NIGHT-TIME AND EARLY MORNING USES IN OR ADJACENT TO RESIDENTIAL AREAS
+POLICY KBR15: NIGHT-TIME AND EARLY MORNING USES IN OR ADJACENT TO RESIDENTIAL AREAS

-- 4.24 The engagement process revealed a keen desire to limit the impacts of night-time and early morning activities in areas that border residential areas.
-In particular noise, anti-social behaviour and litter and street cleansing were mentioned as problems.
+- 4.22 The engagement process revealed a keen desire to limit the impacts of night-time and early morning activities in areas that border residential areas.
+In particular, noise, anti-social behaviour and litter and street cleansing were mentioned as problems.
 Whilst visitors are welcomed, increased tourist footfall has caused, or contributed to, many problems along Brompton Road and other streets.
 These include congestion for pedestrians and vehicles, tourist coaches, pedicabs and rickshaws, excessive signage at pavement level and street furniture creating obstructions.
-Late licences cause problems for residents including loitering and noise in nearby streets into the early hours of the morning. - 4.25 This policy seeks to limit that impact and conforms to London Plan Policies 2.10 (Central Activities Zone Strategic priorities), 2.11 (Central Activities Zone Strategic functions), 2.12 (Central Activities Zone Predominantly local activities) and 4.7 (Retail and town centre development); and Westminster City Plan Policy S24 (Entertainment uses). - 4.26 The application of the policy can contribute towards the achievement of SDGs 6: Ensure availability and sustainable management of water and sanitation for all; 11: Make cities and human settlements inclusive, safe, resilient and sustainable; and 12: Ensure sustainable consumption and production patterns.
-Culture and the night time economy is likely to be a 'significant feature' of the next London Plan according to a 'vision' document published by the Mayor of London.
-The intention is to help create a "vibrant, world-class night time culture for all Londoners".
-The document says that by "encouraging a better distribution of night time activity, we can lessen the pressure on London's hotspots, reduce the need to travel and make our city more sustainable".
-It says that City Hall will support councils in developing visions for their night time economies.
-"A borough-wide vision for the night time economy will help local authorities to positively shape their offer, informing planning, licensing and other strategies". - 4.27 Figure 8 shows where late-night licences until 11pm or later at least six nights a week have been granted within the Area since 2007.
-The large majority of these are clustered in the NSA at the eastern end of the Area and are licenced to open until at least midnight at least six nights per week.
+Late licences cause problems for residents including loitering and noise in nearby streets into the early hours of the morning. - 4.23 This policy seeks to limit that impact and conforms to London Plan Policy D13 (Agent of Change) and WCP Policies 14 (Town centres, high streets and the CAZ) and 16 (Food, drink and entertainment). - 4.24 The application of the policy can contribute towards the achievement of: SDG 6: Ensure availability and sustainable management of water and sanitation for all; SDG 11: Make cities and human settlements inclusive, safe, resilient and sustainable; and SDG 12: Ensure sustainable consumption and production patterns.

+4.25 Figure 8 shows where late-night licences were granted within the Area between 2007 and 2016.
+The large majority of these are clustered at the eastern end of the Area and are licenced to open until at least midnight at least six nights per week.
+Since this time, two licenced premises in the Area have had their licences updated to allow later opening (until between 1.00am and 1.30am, six nights per week).